mhorns/ML-Analysis-of-Renewable-Energy-Demand-and-Weather-Supply/README.md

 granular details on the merging and feature engineering are contained in the code and described later as part of Exploratory Data Analysis.

-## Running The Code

-The code can be run via a Make file.
-At present there are three files: (1) gathers the data from EIA.gov and NASA.gov, (2) performs some Exploratory Data Analysis and generates from interesting graphics for each region, (3) performs some model fitting for the regional data to execute a grid search for best model parameters for XGBoost on the compiled data.

 ## Methods

 Our target variable for modeling is the "Total Interchange", the amount one region exceeds or fails to meet the energy